Uniqueness of the fixed point of nonexpansive semidifferentiable maps: General uniqueness and convergence results

 Recalling that $f(v)=v$ and using the second equation in~\eqref{almost-fixed} together with~\eqref{eq36l}, we get

-Since the sequence $x_n$ is bounded, Assumption~\ref{hl5} implies that $x_n$ has a subsequence converging to a point $x\in {E}$.
-Using the continuity of the semiderivative $f'_v$, we obtain, from~\eqref{eq37l}, $x - f'_v(x) = 0$.
+Since the sequence $\seq{x_n }{n \geq 1}$ is bounded, Assumption~\ref{hl5} implies that $x_n$ has a subsequence converging to a point $x\in {X}$.
+Using the continuity of the semidifferential $f'_v$, we obtain, from~\eqref{eq37l}, $x - f'_v(x) = 0$.
 By Assumption~\ref{hl6}, this implies that $x=0$, a contradiction with $\|x\|=1$. \end{proof}